Asbestos Use in U.S. Navy Frigates

 Although the exposure occurred years ago, many of the health effects have not presented themselves until now, since it takes 10 to 50 years for mesothelioma symptoms to appear

 If you think you were exposed to asbestos while working in the U.S. Navy, you may still be at risk of developing asbestos-related illnesses such as mesothelioma.
 Fortunately, you could receive financial aid through the VA and private sources.

 Download our Free Veterans Compensation Guide to learn more.

 If you developed an asbestos-related illness as a result of occupational exposure in the United States Navy, there is help for you.
 We encourage all veterans with mesothelioma to seek the compensation they’re entitled to.

-You can file for compensation through the U.S. Department of Veterans Affairs (VA), or legal claims against the manufacturers of asbestos-containing products.
+You can file for compensation through the VA or legal claims against the manufacturers of asbestos-containing products.